usnistgov/embedded3DPvids/README.md

 ### NIST Repository:
-Python tools for analysis of videos and iamges of filament shapes in embedded 3D printing Version 1.0.0
+Python tools for analysis of videos and images of filament shapes in embedded 3D printing Version 1.0.0

 ### Authors: